 Action words or verbs enhance your writing with energy and liveliness.
 For example:

-Your goal should always be to write as clearly as possible.
-Simple word choices help your CV to be read more quickly and be better understood.
+Your goal should always be to write CV content as clearly as possible.
+Simple word choices help your CV to be read quickly and easily understood.

 A CV is a factual document.
 There shouldn’t be any ambiguity around what you’ve done or where you performed your duties.
-Write your CV factually as possible at all times.
+Always write your CV as factually as possible.

-For example, don’t say “worked at a butchers” say “worked at H. R Smith & Sons Butchers”.
+For example, don’t say “worked at a butchers” but “worked at H. R Smith & Sons Butchers”.
 Don’t say, “filed documents”, say “filed important HMRC tax documents such as P11D, P60 and P45”.